cloudhead/node-static/README.md

 > a simple, *rfc 2616 compliant* file streaming module for [node](http://nodejs.org)

-node-static understands and supports *conditional GET* and *HEAD* requests. node-static was inspired by some of the other static-file serving modules out there, such as node-paperboy and antinode.
+node-static has an in-memory file cache, making it highly efficient. node-static understands and supports *conditional GET* and *HEAD* requests. node-static was inspired by some of the other static-file serving modules out there, such as node-paperboy and antinode.